 Using SubIDs is, unfortunately, a bit more difficult.
 On the other hand, fortunately, there are useful tools to solve this problem.

-With these plugins, you can easily manage your links and even more easily add SubIDs to your affiliate tracking links.
+With these plugins, you can easily manage your links and add SubIDs to your affiliate tracking links even more easily.

 In addition to these most popular plugins, there are also other (less known) alternatives.
 Simply search WordPress plugins for ‘cloaked links.’